 I AM YORICK

 Beneath the skull in I am Yorick sits a live-feed video camera, which is pointed into the interior of the brain cavity through the spinal hole at the bottom of the skull.
-The view offers access to the physical domain where my subjective experience of reality takes place.
+The view offers access to the physical domain where one's subjective experience of reality takes place.
 Here, bounded in a nutshell, resides a whole universe.
-The live-feed video of the interior of the skull is relayed to an app for mobile devices, which merges it with images of the stars and galaxies, thus highlighting the vastness of interior subjectivity.
+The live-feed video of the interior of the skull is relayed to an app for mobile devices, which merges it with images of the stars and galaxies.
 An audio-scape of my body's visceral sounds joins the video.
 The app will be available for download soon.

 Row your boat (day by day), 2010 - ongoing, HD video with audio, 2:57 min.